 8. The mountains hold the world’s largest mineral deposit

 The largest gold mine in the world is Peru’s Yanacocha, and both Chile and Peru combine to produce almost half of the world’s mined copper.
 Latest estimates project that yet-to-be discovered copper deposits in the Andes could total a gobsmacking 750 million metric tonnes, along with 13,000 tonnes of gold, 250,000 tonnes of silver and 20 million tonnes of molybdenum, which is a mineral used to harden steel.

 9. The true highest point on earth?
 It’s right here.

 Due to the equatorial bulge of our planet, the peak of Ecuador’s Mt Chimborazo is actually the furthest point from the earth’s surface to its core.
 At 6,263m, this is Ecuador’s highest peak and is considered inactive due to its last eruption occurring over 1,500 years ago.
 Amazingly, you can drive all the way 4, 876m and hike for the last ‘stretch’ which is quite the challenging hike.

-10. The Andes are and endless playground for active travellers
+10. The Andes are an endless playground for active travellers

-The Andes are Latin America’s most rewarding destinations for active travellers, and for lovers of high-altitude adventures, there really is no more promising playground.
+The Andes are Latin America’s most rewarding destination for active travellers.
+For lovers of high-altitude adventures, there really is no more promising playground.
 From climbing to hiking, white water rafting, cycling, horseriding, skiing, stargazing and so much more: these are just some of the phenomenal ways you can squeeze the most out of your Andes Mountain adventure.

 Ready to hit the Andes?
 Hold it!
 Before you pack your bags, check out our guide to the best thing about the Andes and discover all the exciting destinations you can visit, and all the amazing things you can see and do once you get there.